 When I find myself envying someone else’s life, it’s not usually because I believe I need what that person has.
 If I look deeper, I can see my envy stems from fear that there’s something wrong with me because I don’t have “the thing” the group seems to value.
 When I recognize that feeling of “not enough,” I know it’s time to step up my practice of the fifth yama.

 For me, aparigraha is most challenging when it comes to loss.
 Years ago, I lost a job I loved and cared about doing.
 More recently, a close friend moved away, and a yoga studio I treasured closed, leaving me without one of my favorite teachers for a while.
 And just last year, I had to move out of a home I loved.
 Accepting change and letting go is hard.
 But it’s also a clear opportunity for growth.

 Instead of thinking of aparigraha in terms of what not to do (don’t covet, don’t envy, don’t want what you do not have), I like to think of it as gratitude.
 For me, practicing aparigraha means focusing on the things I’m grateful for.
 And when I focus on those things, I realize there are many, which makes it easier to let go of the desire for more.

 And here’s another awesome thing: Letting go opens doors to more!
 I’m now doing new and different work that I love.
 I have new friends and new yoga teachers, and my new home is cozy and much less expensive than the one I moved out of.

 To appreciate these things, I had to let go of my former attachments.
 I also had to practice gratitude for the new experiences and people that came into my life.
 This is the power of the fifth yama.
 Less is truly more!

-And, of course, I need to be ready to let go again…and again.
+And, of course, I always need to be ready to let go again.
+Such is life.
+Such is yoga.